-For a given operator L, our general strategy for implementing an operator $\hat{L}$ which satisfies eq.
-(16) comprises two steps.
-One step is to act on $\mathcal{H}1$ with a unitary operator whose rows differ from the rows of L by only a (row-dependent) normalisation.
-The other step is to act on $\mathcal{H}1 \otimes \mathcal{H}{\mathcal{U}}$ with controlled versions of the A and $B(\alpha)$ gates in a way that, thanks to eq.
-(18), corrects for the normalisation changes.
-Equation (16) follows as a direct consequence of these two steps.
-To apply a sequence of non-unitary operations, we simply repeat these two steps.
-In general, this will place $\mathcal{U}$ into a superposition of states, with the component proportional to $|\Omega\rangle{\mathcal{U}}$ containing the information of interest due to eq.
-(16).
-Since the step acting on $\mathcal{H}1$ does not affect $\mathcal{U}$ , and the step acting on $\mathcal{H}1 \otimes \mathcal{H}{\mathcal{U}}$ only increments the state of $\mathcal{U}$ by at most 1 according to eq.
-(17) and never decrements it as long as $k < 2^{N{\mathcal{U}}} - 1$ , it can be seen that the two steps can be repeated up to $2^{N{\mathcal{U}}} - 1$ times before the unitarisation register overflows.
-Therefore, as desired, the required size of $\mathcal{U}$ is small: it is logarithmic in the number of sequential non-unitary operations that we wish to perform.
+8By applying suitable rotations, our method could be extended to apply to cases where the rows of L are not mutually orthogonal, but that is beyond the scope of this article.

+that the two steps can be repeated up to $2^{N{U}} - 1$ times before the unitarisation register overflows.
+Therefore, as desired, the required size of \mathcal{U} is small: it is logarithmic in the number of sequential non-unitary operations that we wish to perform.
 Furthermore, our unitarisation strategy maintains the quantum coherence of states produced by non-unitary operations, thus allowing the circuits in this paper to be used as building blocks for higher-level algorithms.
 The explicit implementation of eq.
 (16) for the linear operators in eqs.
 (14) and (15) is left to sec.
 2.3.
 In the remainder of this section, we will introduce notation for controlled quantum gates, and then give explicit definitions for the A and $B(\alpha)$ gates.